 Suction Cup Ball

 Buy one (or several!) inexpensive suction cup balls, and your whiteboard games will never be the same!
 These balls are made up of several tiny suction cups that stick to whiteboards.
+We love these inexpensive ones you can buy online.
 There are many games you can play - as many as your imagination will allow- but here are two:

 - Draw a target with concentric circles on the whiteboard, each with a different point value.
 Quiz students and if they give you the right answer they get to throw the ball for points.

 - Fill your whiteboard with letters or syllables and each student has to supply a word that starts with the letter or syllable they hit.

 This is a classic game and can easily be adapted to any level or topic.
 It is fun and also one of the easiest games to play.
 Students are split into two teams and take turns drawing words, actions, or situations that they have selected from a pile of cards.
 Teammates guess what is being drawn.

 This popilar game may be adapted to the needs of your class.
 Hangman helps students on any level to learn to spell.
 Include weekly words to help improve their vocabulary.
 Play the classic game where students have to guess a word or a more sophisticated version where they have to guess entire phrases, expressions, movies, or book titles.

 If you'd prefer an altenrative to hangman, you can create your own Wordle, a disappearing snowman where you erase parts of the figure with each incorrect guess, or you can download a free fun spaceman interactive PowerPoint from here.

 Tic Tac Toe